 - hustle (v.)

-- 1680s, "to shake to and fro" (especially of money in a cap, as part of a game called hustle-cap), metathesized from Dutch hutselen, husseln "to shake, to toss," frequentative of hutsen, variant of hotsen "to shake."
+- 1680s (trans.), "to shake to and fro" (especially of money in a cap, as part of a game called hustle-cap), metathesized from Dutch hutselen, husseln "to shake, to toss," frequentative of hutsen, variant of hotsen "to shake."
 "The stems hot-, hut- appear in a number of formations in both High and Low German dialects, all implying a shaking movement" [OED].
 Related: Hustled; hustling.
 Meaning "push roughly, shove" first recorded 1751.
-That of "hurry, move quickly" is from 1812.
+Intransitive sense "bustle, work busily, move quickly" is from 1821.